Nekosia-API/nekosia.js/README.md

 ## 🔍 Key Features of the API
-- **Wide range of categories:** Nekosia API offers [virtually every kind of anime graphic](https://nekosia.cat/documentation?page=api-endpoints#main-categories), not limited to neko images.
+- **Wide range of categories:** Nekosia API offers [virtually every kind of anime graphic](https://nekosia.cat/documentation?page=api-endpoints#main-categories), not just neko images.
-- **High image quality:** All images are carefully selected and checked for quality and appropriateness.
+- **High image quality:** All images are carefully selected and checked for both quality and appropriateness.
-- **Sessions:** The API supports sessions (based on ID or IP address), which helps avoid duplicate images.
+- **Sessions:** The API supports sessions (based on ID or IP address), helping to avoid duplicate images.
 - **Dominant colors:** The API returns a palette of dominant colors for each image.
-- **Image compression:** JSON responses include a link to a compressed image that is much smaller than the original.
-This can be useful if you want images to load quickly on client devices without sacrificing quality.
+- **Image compression:** JSON responses include a link to a compressed image with a significantly reduced file size compared to the original.
+This ensures faster load times on client devices without sacrificing quality.
-- **Security:** Nekosia API ensures that all provided content is free from NSFW material, making it one of the most trusted sources of anime-themed images.
+- **Security:** Nekosia API guarantees that all content is free from NSFW material, making it one of the most trusted sources for anime-themed images.

 ...and that’s not all!

 ## 📘 Best Anime Booru
 Nekosia also offers its own [Booru](https://nekosia.cat/booru), allowing you to browse images returned by the API.
 Users can edit image information, such as tags, which are crucial for us.